christopher-dimmock/WeedMD/README.md

 +	Used API data for pertinent research questions.
 +	Depicted data and a short description of our findings and any relevant plots.

-# Presentation Requirements

-+	Questions we found interesting and what motivated us to answer them
-+	Where and how we found the data you used to answer these questions
-+	The data exploration and cleanup process
-+	The analysis process
-+	Our conclusions, which should include a numerical summary and visualizations of that summary
-+	The implications of our findings: what do your findings mean?